-This tax strategy has been prepared and published in accordance with paragraph 16 (2), Schedule 19, Finance Act 2016, on behalf of Balfour Beatty plc and all UK tax resident companies in the Balfour Beatty Group.
+This tax strategy has been prepared and published in accordance with paragraph 16 (2), Schedule 19, Finance Act 2016, on behalf of Balfour Beatty plc and all UK tax resident entities in the Balfour Beatty Group.
 This tax strategy is effective from 1 January 2020.

 Balfour Beatty recognises that paying taxes arising from its activities is an important part of how it supports the communities in which it operates.
 The Group makes a major contribution to the tax revenues of governments in the numerous territories in which it operates.
 For example, the Group’s tax contribution extends considerably beyond corporation tax and the collection of substantial amounts of income tax and includes the payment of significant employer social security contributions.

 The Group’s tax strategy, approved by the Board, is to sustainably minimise tax cost whilst complying with the law.
 In doing so, Balfour Beatty ensures it acts in accordance with its cultural framework, which provides a simple and clear view of the purpose, values and behaviours of the Group’s Build to Last strategy.
 The Group aims to meet all legal requirements, filing all appropriate tax returns and making tax payments accurately and on time.
 The Group’s tax strategy applies to all territories in which it does business.